 causes the listing to be stopped at this line.
 The listing may be reactivated by pressing any key on the keyboard.
 Useful for reading addresses in the middle of the listing.
-Note: S is still recognised after a L-, S does not halt printing.
+Note: s is still recognised after a t- , s does not halt printing.